BuilderIO/gpt-assistant/README.md

 ### Generate the tables

-You can use the `prisma` CLI to generate the tables in your database.
+You can [prisma migrate](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/using-prisma-migrate-typescript-postgres) to generate the tables in your database.

 ```bash
 npx prisma migrate dev --name init